AsynchronousAI/ro-code/README.md

 ### Possible errors

-- _ scripts named _ were found, Please give each object a individual name : Find scripts with the following name and rename then
+- _ scripts named _ were found, Please give each object a individual name (RBLX Output): Find scripts with the following name and rename then
-- Unknown code : Make sure to write the code correctly, If this does not work feel free to file a bug report
+- Unknown code (Plugin): Make sure to write the code correctly, If this does not work feel free to file a bug report
+- Unable to find RBLX Install path.
+(VSCode Console) : Download the plugin via this respository manually.

 ## Turning off Ro-Code